DamnWidget/anaconda/README.md

 Anaconda Plugins
 ----------------

-Anaconda now support a plugable interface so other language lintin/completion is possible using the non blocking architecture built into anaconda.
+Anaconda now support a pluggable interface so other language lintin/completion is possible using the non blocking architecture built into anaconda.

 A list of available anaconda plugins below: